dman-os/isis_bevy/DEVDOC.md

  - [ ] big brain
  - [ ] bevy remote dev tools

+- Consider using arc and weak references to improve performance

 - How are we treating unused steering routines?

 ## design doc